zmandyhe/traffic-sign-classifier/README.md

 # **Traffic Sign Recognition**
 ## Overview
-In this project, I will use what I have learned about deep neural networks and convolutional neural networks to classify traffic signs.
-I will train a model so it can decode traffic signs from natural images by using [the German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, I will then test my model program on new images of traffic signs I find on the web.
+In this project, I used what I have learned about deep neural networks and convolutional neural networks to classify 43 traffic signs using [the German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+I trained a model based on LeNet architecture so it can decode traffic signs from the datasets.
+After the model was trained, I then tested my model performance on the validation dataset to find tune the hyperpromaters.
+Once the final model is selected, I used the model to test on new images of traffic signs I found on the web.

 **The steps of this project are the following:**
 * Load the data set (training, validation, test)
 * Explore, summarize and visualize the data set
-* Pro-process, Design, train and test a model architecture
+* Pro-process, design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report